Momentum fraction and hard scale dependence of double parton scattering in heavy-ion collisions: Theoretical framework

 where $f_i$ and $f_{k'}$ denote the PDFs for parton flavors $i$ and $k'$ and depend on $x_\subC$ or $x'_\subC$, respectively, in addition to the scale $\mu_\subC$.
 The sum runs over all parton species.
 An analogous definition holds for the SPS cross section for the observable $D$.
 We obtain the SPS cross sections using PYTHIA~8.3~\cite{Bierlich:2022pfr}, with the default NNPDF2.3 QCD+QED LO set for the proton~\cite{NNPDF:2017mvq} and the nNNPDF3.0 NLO (Pb--208) set for lead~\cite{AbdulKhalek:2022fyi}.
 We employ the default PYTHIA parameters and options, assuming that they provide a reasonable description of a broad range of high--energy processes.
 We omit PYTHIA MPI and nuclear rescattering effects (e.g.\ as modeled by Angantyr~\cite{Bierlich:2018xfw}).

 So far, no approximation other than working within collinear factorization has been made, as long as the scale factor $\Theta$ is left unspecified.
 This point is relevant because the information on the number of partons at a given momentum fraction is already absorbed into the PDFs.
-As a result, the factor $\Theta$ encapsulates all information related to the transverse distribution of the two interacting partons, including: \begin{itemize} \item its dependence on the momentum fractions and the hard scales; \item correlations in transverse space; \item whether the partons originate from the same or from different nucleons; \item corrections to the number of partons when going from SPS to DPS distributions; \item the average transverse separation between two partons. \end{itemize} In all cases considered in this article, we assume $\Theta$ to be independent of the parton flavor.
+As a result, the factor $\Theta$ encapsulates all information relevant for DPS coming from the transverse distributions of the two interacting partons, as well as from longitudinal and transverse correlations between them, including: \begin{itemize} \item its dependence on the momentum fractions and the hard scales; \item correlations in transverse space; \item whether the partons originate from the same or from different nucleons; \item corrections to the number of partons when going from SPS to DPS distributions; \item the average transverse separation between two partons. \end{itemize} On the topic of parton number corrections and sum rules, we refer the reader to the recent Refs.~\cite{Ceccopieri:2025edn,Fedkevych:2025lgp}.
+In all cases considered in this article, we assume $\Theta$ to be independent of the parton flavor.

 We summarize our previous work~\cite{Lovato:2025jgh} on proton--proton DPS, as it will be a building block of the approach used here.
 The transverse distance $r$ between two partons in a proton is described by a normalized Gaussian profile: